A Meat Stall with the Holy Family Giving Alms (work of art)

 - View another painting by Pieter Aertsen with specific objects in the foreground that make a statement about what is happening in the background.

-- Read an article about this painting and discover the bold ways this artist communicates a message in his work.
+- Read an article about this painting and discover the bold ways this artist communicated a message in his work.